 - It is easy to maintain, needing just a cloth with a simple solution of water and mild dish soap.

-- Medium weight, HDPE is sturdy and resistant to wind.
+- HDPE is sturdy and resistant to wind.
 It can stay outside all year-round.

 - HDPE is highly durable and completely resistant to wind, water, and rust.

-- Comfortable, stylish, and luxurious with a high-quality, strong, and sturdy construction.
+- HDPE is comfortable, stylish, and has a high-quality, strong, and sturdy construction.

-- HDPE is infinitely recyclable and is often made from recycled milk jugs.
+- HDPE is infinitely recyclable and is often made from recyclable items around your home such as milk jugs, shampoo bottles, etc.

-- Available in a wide variety of colors.
+- HDPE is vailable in a wide variety of colors.

 - HDPE lumber is manufactured to last a lifetime and its price does reflect that.